GitLab and go get

 will use http(s) instead of ssh.
 I couldn't find a

-solution for it.
+good solution for it.
 A workaround is to always use go mod tidy

 instead.

-But it's not just that.
-You may have to use both require and replace in
+You may need to use both require and replace in go.mod.
+I had a situation

-go.mod.
-I had a situation where the module I wanted to pull in was named
+where the module I wanted to pull in was named

 gitlab.my-internal-domain.com/group/subgroup/module and the git repository was